 If you were thinking Star Wars: Rogue Squadron was going to just adapt the video game and books of the of the same name, think again.
 But don't worry.

 Patty Jenkins told IGN that "we're doing something original with great influence from the games and the books ...
 There's a lot of things being acknowledged and understood about the greatness of all of those things, but yes, it's an original story and I'm so psyched to do it."
+She echoed that to the AP, saying that the film will "honor" the books and games that came before, but also that "it must be brought to a new age, because we have to tell a new story with it."

 So, we may expect the film to reference the work of Wedge Antilles, who created the elite group of pilots who were the original Rogue Squadron (which Luke Skywalker captained).
 The Rogue Squadron books were a part of the Star Wars Extended Universe, which was basically erased, when it was announced that "In order to give maximum creative freedom to the filmmakers and also preserve an element of surprise and discovery for the audience, Star Wars Episodes VII-IX will not tell the same story told in the post-Return of the Jedi Expanded Universe."